NemoOudeis/gradually-typing-ruby/slides/Gradually Typing Ruby.md

 # 🎯<br/>Make Code<br/>Easy To Change

 <!--
 I asked myself and the team: how we can make our system easier to understand?
 And easier to change safely.
+Static typing is one approach.

-The idea of static typing has come up before, in in 2018 they experimented with Sorbet.
+The idea of static typing came up before, in 2018 they experimented with Sorbet.
 At the time they were uncertain about the runtime overhead and they shelved the effort.

-With the knowledege that typing is welcome idea and that performance is a critical consideration, I read up on RBS.
-In our quarterly hack days I prototyped it out and it turned out to be a good fit for us.
+So, I read up on RBS and in our hack days I prototyped it.
+And it turned out to be a good fit for us.
 -->

 ---